Rowan is 10 years old and has been attending CFCE for 6 years.

 In class, Brenna is working on strengthening her legs after surgery on her knees, building her confidence, walking with canes, improving her spatial reasoning skills, and interacting with her peers.
 Brenna’s mom says: “Brenna loves the social aspect of CE and seeing everyone: conductors, aides, and children.
 Even though she’s getting older, Brenna still enjoys the songs and games that go along with the routine.
 We appreciate that the conductors know her so well and respect her abilities while always reconsidering and modifying their approach as she grows and her needs change."

-Naomi is 10 years old and has been attending CFCE for 1 year and a half.
+Naomi is 13 years old and has been attending CFCE for almost 5 years.

-Maddie is 5 years old and has been attending CFCE for almost a year
+Maddie is 8 years old and has been attending CFCE for three years.

 Maddie has Pitt Hopkins Syndrome and a mischievous smile.